dotnet/csharplang/proposals/first-class-span-types.md

 Alternatively, the BCL *and third parties* would need to add `[OverloadResolutionPriorty]` attributes to many overloads like https://github.com/dotnet/runtime/issues/109549.

+### Ignore span conversions in expression trees

+This feature breaks some libraries based on expression trees like LINQ-to-DB (https://github.com/dotnet/runtime/issues/109757) because some extension method invocations now bind to `MemoryExtensions` instead of `Enumerable`.

+We could mitigate this by saying the span conversions don't exist inside expression trees.
+(Alternatively, we could say they don't exist when inside expression trees *and* binding an extension method receiver.)
+Span conversions are inherently problematic inside expression trees because they use "restricted types" which should be disallowed in expression trees (but in roslyn they are not: https://github.com/dotnet/roslyn/issues/74143).

+On the other hand, similar issues have come up before for expression trees and we preferred to keep the binding inside expression trees consistent with normal binding, and tell customers they need to update (e.g., https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-06-17.md#params-span-breaks).

 ## Alternatives

 Keep things as they are.